-Poor oral health causes kids to miss 51 million hours of class time each year and can have a negative impact on their future success.
+Poor oral health causes kids to miss up to 51 million hours of class time each year and can have a negative impact on their future success.
 Since February is National Children’s Dental Health Month and Gum Disease Awareness Month, there is no better time to teach kids about keeping their smiles healthy!

 You don’t have to be a dental professional to teach kids about proper oral health.
 Whether you’re a teacher, a parent, or simply someone who wants to help kids in your community live healthier lives, we’ve compiled lots of engaging resources to make teaching easy and learning fun!

 Can you educate at least 250 children each year?
 Click here to learn more about our ToothFairy 101® Community Education Kit and custom Resource Kits for eligible entities providing oral health education and outreach.

 Visit our Resources Page for free downloadable materials to teach kids about the importance of a healthy mouth.
 (Scroll to the bottom for a selection of materials in languages other than English.)
 Other great resources: